Magic lantern: Steganographic mirror

-The 1645 first edition of German Jesuit scholar Athanasius Kircher's book Ars Magna Lucis et Umbrae included a description of his invention, the "Steganographic Mirror": a primitive projection system with a focusing lens and text or pictures painted on a concave mirror reflecting sunlight, mostly intended for long-distance communication.
+The 1645 first edition of German Jesuit scholar Athanasius Kircher's book Ars Magna Lucis et Umbrae included a description of a "Steganographic Mirror" he had invented: a primitive projection system with a focusing lens and text or pictures painted on a concave mirror reflecting sunlight, mostly intended for long-distance communication.
 Kircher saw limitations in the increase of size and diminished clarity over a long distance and expressed his hope that someone would find a method to improve on this.

-In Magia universalis, Schott also relates how many were using Kircher's technique to exhibit wondrous things to enthousiastic audiences.
-For instance, the Belgian Jesuit mathematician André Tacquet had shown missionary Martino Martini's complete journey from China to Belgium (when Martini was in Leuven in 1654).
+In Magia universalis, Schott relates how many were using Kircher's technique to exhibit wondrous things to enthusiastic audiences.
+For instance, the Belgian Jesuit mathematician André Tacquet had shown missionary Martino Martini's complete journey from China to Belgium, when Martini was in Leuven in 1654.

 Some reports say that Martini lectured throughout Europe with a magic lantern, which he might have imported from China, but there's no evidence that it used anything other than Kircher's technique.
-However, Tacquet was a correspondent and friend of Christiaan Huygens and may thus have been a very early adapter of the magic lantern technique that Huygens developed around this period.
+However, Tacquet was a correspondent and friend of Christiaan Huygens and may have been a very early adapter of the magic lantern technique that Huygens developed around this period.